apmaros/together/docs/modern_continous_integration_pipeline.md

   $ ssh-keygen -f <key-location> -m pem -p
   ```

-3. add public key to known\_hosts in remote server:<br>
+3. add public key to `known_hosts` in remote server:<br>
-  Use your typical way to ssh to the remote server and add public key created in step 1 to the known\_hosts, typically in `/home/$USER/.ssh/known_hosts`.
+  Use your typical way to ssh to the remote server and add public key created in step 1 to the `known_hosts`, typically in `/home/$USER/.ssh/known_hosts`.
 This will inform remote server to enable traffic for holder of private key corresponding the public key.
 Ensure that `$HOST` is the same as the one used in the `deploy api` step, for example in case of `deployuser` it would be (`/home/deployuser/.ssh/known_hosts`)

 4. create `KNOWN_HOSTS` secret:<br>
-  To prevent man in the middle attack, it is required to store remote server fingerprint in the local `known_hosts`.
-Note, this is different from public.
+  To prevent [man in the middle attack](https://www.ssh.com/attack/man-in-the-middle), it is required to store remote server fingerprint in the local `known_hosts`.
+Note, this is different from public key.
 There are multiple ways to get the fingerprint, the one I used was to simply copy the one from my laptop which has already registered the remote server after its first ssh access.
 Format of fingerpring is:

   ```
   <IP> <HOST KEY SIGNATURE ALGORITHMS> <FINGERPRINT>